Rewatchable Sci-Fi/Fantasy TV Series

 fashion: Snappy dialogue and youthful energetic characters led by older management, facing supernatural upheavals, mixing humor with pathos and rich character-development.

-After a few stand-alone episodes, the story arcs emerge, and the characters continuously develop, with episodic guest characters sometimes having long-term effects later on.
+After a few stand-alone episodes, the story arcs emerge, and the characters continuously develop, with episodic guest characters and developments sometimes having long-term

-It's all great fun, and continues this way for the whole first season despite having an old-school 22 episodes per season, towards a gradually-building climactic finale
+effects later on.
+It's all great fun, and continues this way for the whole first season despite having an old-school 22 episodes per season, towards a gradually-building

-that know everything about anything and that can solve almost any scientific technical problem within a day (unless the writers want them to suffer).
-Also, the writers keep adding
+everything about anything and that can solve almost any scientific technical problem within a day on any topic under the planet.
+So what with the constant feed of ridiculously

 help that the story arc becomes a clone of X-Men, complete with the recruiting of bad vs good 'inhumans', and a fearful government and society that wants them controlled or put down.